terrorizer1980/senzing-environment/README.md

 The [senzing-environment.py](senzing-environment.py) program
-creates shell scripts in a `docker-bin/` directory that are used to start and stop Senzing Docker containers.
+creates shell scripts in a `docker-bin/` directory that are used to start, stop and restart Senzing Docker containers.

 ## Overview